gagansingh894/jams-rs/README.md

 The API is highly configurable, allowing the user to select which components to use when setting up the model server.
 Please refer to examples for different types of setup.

-`jams` jams is an easy-to-use CLI application for interaction with J.A.M.S - Just Another Model Server.
+`jams` is an easy-to-use CLI application for interaction with J.A.M.S - Just Another Model Server.

 (🚧) **J.A.M.S** also provides HTTP & gRPC client implementations in multiple languages.
 [See here](https://github.com/gagansingh894/jams-rs/tree/main/clients)